Description: Description: Description: Description: Description: Description: Description: Port Polar Bear

 This picture is showing the various deck sections and the ways I chose to subdivide it.
 I am trying magnetic strip for deck seal, again this is fairly heavy so hopefully the ship doesn’t become to top-heavy and imbalanced.
 The superstructure is fairly minimalistic so that should help keep the weight low.
 I placed the shafts and motor mounts and epoxied them in, these are ABS 3D printed modeled after the now unavailable Traxxas Villian mounts I have used for years.
 It will run twin 1.5 inch cast props.
 You can see black abs plastic rib backers in a few locations, this is where I will screw on the internal armor.
 The bow and stern water channeling is accomplished by tacking in a thin sheet of plastic and filling in foam blocks to take up most of the space followed by a 2 part liquid plastic mixed with micro-baloons to fill the gaps.
 Similarity the midships water channeling is a ¼ inch tall strip of ABS plastic, in this situation you can kind of see where the underlying gray foam blocks are sitting.
 The pump will sit between the motor mounts.

 Turret locations with barrels and barrel mounts in place.
-I will start with stern sidemounts on either side, the notch in the deck allows the stern most one to get to nearly 20 degrees depression, the other is a bit flatter.
+I will start with stern sidemounts on either side, the notch in the deck where casemated guns were mounted allows the stern most one to get to nearly 20 degrees depression, the other is a bit flatter.
 The elevated funny gun will have below water line potential.
 Superstructure is Abs plastic for the most part.
 There are some stainless steel piano wire parts and some brass parts as well as the cage mast which I ran string through pre drilled holes and cris-crossed them, later coating it with epoxy to hold form.

 Port Polar Bear Home Page